rachellliao/loan-default-prediction/README.md

 ## 📊 Dataset

 The dataset comes from **LendingClub**, a prominent peer-to-peer lending platform in the United States.
-Each row represents a unique loan, and each column a different loan attribute, including:
+Each row represents a unique loan, and each column represents a different loan attribute, including:
 - Loan amount
 - Term
 - Interest rate